 The lady’s slipper, a botanical cousin of the orchid, has 12 species, three of which are found in Prince Edward Island.
-(The hardest to find is yellow, with pink being easiest.)
+(The hardest to find is yellow, with pink being the most common.)
 It became the province’s floral emblem in 1947.

 Newfoundland and Labrador – Purple Pitcher Plant

-The purple pitcher plant is the only carnivorous provincial flower!
-Native to the area, it was chosen by Queen Victoria to appear on the newly created Newfoundland penny in 1863.
+Of all the provincial flowers of Canada, Newfoundland and Labrador’s is unique in that it’s carnivorous!
+Native to the region, the purple pitcher plant was chosen by Queen Victoria to appear on the newly created Newfoundland penny in 1863.
 It was officially made the floral emblem in 1954, shortly after the province joined the Confederation.

 Now that you know the story behind the provincial flowers of Canada, find out what happened to the Bluenose, Canada’s most iconic ship.